Skip to main content

 Practice Area Notes

-Some lawyers work within the tribes and help tribe members handle resolve their internal disputes or access government services to which they are entitled.
-Unfortunately, American reservations are often in remote areas and suffer from rampant poverty, and many Native Americans have trouble accessing essential legal services.
+Some lawyers work within the tribes and help tribal members resolve internal disputes or access government services.
+Unfortunately, Indian reservations are often in remote areas and suffer from rampant poverty.
+It can be difficult for many Native Americans to find low-cost legal assistance.
+Many also have trouble getting essential legal services.

 Related Practice Areas

-• International Law: Tribes are considered "sovereign governments" that live within the United States.
-As such, the federal laws that govern Native Americans are largely contained in treaties.
+• International law: Tribes are "sovereign governments" that live within the United States.
+As such, treaties contain the federal laws that govern Native Americans.

-• Municipal Law: Many tribes operate very similarly to cities on U.S. soil and must create ordinances for taxes, business licenses, police power, and other essentials.
+• Municipal law: Many tribes operate very similarly to cities on U.S. soil and must create ordinances for taxes, business licenses, police, and other essentials.

-• Business Law: Many Native Americans wish to create businesses and market to people outside the reservation, and must set up their business according to applicable state and federal laws.
+• Business law: Many Native Americans wish to create businesses and market to people outside the reservation and must set up their businesses according to applicable state and federal laws.

 Was this helpful?